nikhil-kthota/studybase/README.md

-# StudyBase - Futuristic Study Management Platform
+# StudyBase - AI-Powered Study Management Platform

-A modern, responsive React.js application with a futuristic design featuring dynamic authentication, light/dark theme support, and smooth animations.
+A comprehensive React.js application with Supabase backend integration, featuring dynamic authentication, PDF text extraction, AI-powered chat, and a futuristic glassmorphic design.

 ## 🚀 Project Overview

-StudyBase is a comprehensive study management platform designed to help students organize, collaborate, and enhance their learning experience.
-The platform features a sleek, futuristic interface with glassmorphic design elements, dynamic authentication states, and responsive mobile-first design.
+StudyBase is a complete study management platform that helps students organize their study materials, extract text from PDFs automatically, and interact with AI-powered chat to enhance their learning experience.
+The platform features a sleek, futuristic interface with glassmorphic design elements, real-time authentication, and intelligent PDF processing.

 ## ✨ Key Features